- 2/9/21. Article posted.

 I generally go for 24/44, 24/48, or 24/96.
 Anything more than that doesn’t really matter.
 32-bit files are great, but they are definitely harder to come by.

 This is where things get dicey though, and dare I say scammy:

 The rate at which that information is sampled doesn’t matter nearly as much due to a couple of important concepts:

-The Nyquist Shannon Sampling Theorem, which states that the upper magnitude of a piece of digital audio will only top out at HALF the sample rate.
-This means that even a standard 44kHz file (FLAC) will only top out at 22kHz (which just so happens to be right above the threshold of human hearing).
+- The Nyquist Shannon Sampling Theorem, which states that the upper magnitude of a piece of digital audio will only top out at HALF the sample rate.
+This means that even a standard 44kHz file (FLAC) will only top out at 22kHz (which just so happens to be right above the threshold of human hearing when discussing the frequency range).
 A 48kHz file is only 24, 96 is only 48, and so on.
 You get the idea.